Fun Printable Hundred Chart Activities (English, Chinese, Korean)

 A hundred chart is so versatile.
 It can be used by toddlers, preschoolers, kindergartners, and even elementary-aged children!
 For instance, toddlers can use it to learn how to count.
 Meanwhile, elementary school kids can use a printable hundred chart to learn about money.

-Learning during early childhood can vary so much from kid to kid – even siblings!
-Just to give an example, my daughter started using our hundreds chart when she was 3 years old.
-On the other hand, my 5-year-old son is just beginning to explore it.
-Many kids continue to use a hundreds chart in first, second, and third grade.
+Learning during early childhood can vary greatly from kid to kid – even siblings!
+For example, one of my children started using our hundreds chart at age three.
+My other child began to have fun with the hundreds chart at the age of five years.
+And many kids continue to use a hundreds chart in first, second, and third grade.

 What kids should know before using a printable hundreds chart